Vectorredz/cs32-mp1/DETAILS.md

 Before inserting, we must update the `width` of the leftmost node from **level 0** to the topmost.

 It will restart to **level 0**, and allocate memory for the newNode.
-Recall that at **level 0** it contains all of the elements hence when inserting you always add first at the **level 0** and the progress up.
+Recall that at **level 0** it contains all of the elements hence when inserting you always add first at the **level 0** and then progress up.
 After inserting newNode to the **level 0** it calls `_promoteLevel` to check whether the newly added node is applicable to increase level or not.
-After that it will also update the level recorder to track the height attained by the newNode.
+After that it will also update the `LevelRecord` to track the height attained by the newNode.

 #### Helpers: `_push_right_base(l, v)`
 A mirror of `_push_right_base`.\